-- State that you are calling from DCP and immediate assistance is requested. - Give your name, location and contact number(s). - Give a summary of the incident, number of people involved and whether there is police/ emergency services in attendance.
+- State your employer and that you require immediate assistance - Provide your name, location and contact number(s) - Provide a summary of the incident, number of people involved and whether there is police/emergency services in attendance.

-After hours, your call will be answered and a message taken and a Psychologist will return your call typically within 30 minutes of being notified.
+After hours, your call will be answered and a message taken and a Clinician will return your call typically within 30 minutes of being notified.